Scoopit/mysqldump-to-parquet/README.md

 ## Features / Limitations

 Schema is created from `CREATE TABLE` statement.
-It handle nullable/not nullable values.
+It handles nullable/not nullable values depending on `NOT NULL` or `PRIMARY KEY` column options.

 For a given table, `CREATE TABLE` statement must appear before `INSERT INTO` statements.